 Kansas City, Missouri

-Rockhurst University is a private liberal arts college which aims to provide its students with “Learning, Leadership, and Service in the Jesuit Tradition.”
+Rockhurst University is a private liberal arts college that aims to provide its students with “Learning, Leadership, and Service in the Jesuit Tradition.”
 Rockhurst consistently makes the rankings of the best colleges in the country, including those done by Forbes and U.S. News & World Report.
 Rockhurst’s reputation as one of the best liberal arts colleges in America has to do in large part with its rigorous academics.
 Before choosing from more than 50 degree programs, students must complete a well-designed core curriculum meant to expose them to a variety of subjects.

 St Olaf College